garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-ai.md

 3. Select the recipe you just created and click on **Select**.
 4. Click on **Launch**, and your workspace will be ready shortly.

-### Step 3: Creating Private Endpoint
+### Step 3: Creating a Private Endpoint

-To access the service privately, we need to disable public access and assign it a private endpoint:
+To access the service privately, we need to restrict public access and assign it a private endpoint:

 1. Go to [Azure Portal](https://portal.azure.com) and open your AI Service.
 2. Go to the **Networking** section and click on `Disabled` under the **Allow access from** section.